-The Student Affairs Fellows are full-time administrative positions created to provide professional staff experience in a fast-paced higher education environment to recent University graduates.
-As a staff member in student affairs, the Fellows work on programs and initiatives related to building community, belonging, and safety, while carrying out other essential duties related to the activities of the particular unit or sub-unit in which they are assigned.
-The Fellows will provide programmatic and student support services across the Division of Student Affairs, including areas such as the Office of the Dean of Students, Student Engagement & Inclusion, Orientation & New Student Programs, First Generation and Low Income student support, Housing & Residence Life, the Office of African-American Affairs, Career Services, Student Health and Wellness and the central Vice President’s Office.
+The Student Affairs Fellows are full-time positions created to provide professional staff experience in a fast-paced higher education environment to recent University graduates.
+As a staff member in the Division of Student Affairs, the Fellows work on programs and initiatives related to building community, belonging, and safety, while carrying out other essential duties related to the activities of the particular unit or sub-unit in which they are assigned.
+The Fellows will provide programmatic and student support services across Student Affairs, including areas such as the Office of the Dean of Students, Student Engagement & Inclusion, Orientation & New Student Programs, First Generation and Low-Income Student Support, Housing & Residence Life, the Office of African-American Affairs, Career Services, Student Health and Wellness and the central Vice President’s Office.
 In addition to supporting programs and students, the Fellows may be asked to conduct research, coordinate outreach and communications, and manage special projects as assigned by their supervisor, who will be a student affairs professional staff member based in the Fellows’ area of appointment.

-The Division is seeking at least 4 Fellows, with the possibility for additional opportunities.
-The current open positions will support the Office of the Dean of Students, in Student Engagement and Inclusion, including student engagement and multicultural student services, and Orientation & New Student Programs.
-Additional possibilities may Responsibilities will be focused on event planning and coordination, program and student/student organization support.
+The Division is seeking at least four Fellows, with the possibility for additional opportunities.
+The current open positions will support the Office of the Dean of Students, in student engagement, Fraternity and Sorority Life, Multicultural Student Services, and Orientation & New Student Programs.
+Responsibilities will be focused on event planning and coordination, program, and student/student organization support.
 Night and weekend work will be required, with the potential for a non-traditional (outside 8am-5pm) schedule.

 Student support responsibilities include assisting, mentoring, and training student leaders; helping students solve problems; and responding appropriately to questions and challenges.
 While work will be primarily student-facing and focused, Fellows may be expected to respond to questions from parents, faculty or staff and other stakeholders.
 Fellows may also encounter students who need support or assistance related to interpersonal problems, policy violations, psychological issues, or other concerns and may be asked to triage and provide referrals and resources to students experiencing such difficulties.